prisma/prisma1/content/04-Reference/03-API/02-Queries.md

 }
 ```

-* Relation filters are also available in the nested arguments for to-one or to-many relations.
+Relation filters are also available in the nested arguments for to-one or to-many relations.

-> Query all users that did not like a post of an author in the `ADMIN` access role
+Query all `User` nodes that did not _like_ a `Post` of an `author` in the `ADMIN` access role:

 ```graphql
 ---